 Though the Dissertation mentor will be helpful in these situations, it is not the mentor's responsibility to re-write the dissertation or make detailed corrections to the draft.
 Moreover, if the English is particularly obscure or problematic, the mentor may require the student to correct and improve early drafts as well as the final draft.
-Students needing help with their English writing skills are encouraged to make arrangements for assistance and may consult their mentor or the Wheaton College Writing Center for help.
+Students needing help with their English writing skills are encouraged to make arrangements for assistance and may consult their mentor or the Wheaton College Writing Center located in Buswell Memorial Library for help.